Our fifth annual Haiku Northwest haiku retreat will happen in October of 2012! We'll be staying

 Conference Center Location

 The Seabeck Conference Center is a warm and rustic getaway retreat center located at 15395 Seabeck Highway NW, in Seabeck, Washington.
 The wooded conference grounds are next to a lagoon and a marina on Hood Canal, with lovely views across the tidal water to the Olympic Mountains.
 Many of the facility’s accommodations are historic or relocated heritage houses.
 Traveling from Seattle to Seabeck takes about 90 minutes (about 80 miles) via Tacoma (toll to cross the bridge southbound only), nearly two hours if you take the Seattle-to-Bremerton ferry (about 33 driving miles), or 90 minutes if you take the Seattle-to-Bainbridge ferry (about 40 driving miles).
-For our haiku retreat, we’ll be staying at The Firs and Hemlock, which will house our main accommodations, and at Madrona House, our overflow accommodations.
-We'll be meeting in the Colman building (a new facility for us in 2010, which can hold 80 people and also has its own bathrooms) as well as in The Firs.
+For our haiku retreat, we’ll be staying at Huckleberry and Salal, which will be our main accommodations, and at Cedars, our overflow accommodations.
+We'll be meeting in the Colman building (which can hold 80 people and also has its own bathrooms).
 For more information about the conference center, visit www.seabeck.org.
-Also, http://www.seabeck.org/campus%20map.html shows a map of the conference center.
+Also, http://www.seabeck.org/images/Interactive%20Campus%20Map.pdf shows a map of the conference center.
 If it’s necessary for you to contact the conference center, their phone number is 360-830-5010, but please note that the conference center does not handle our retreat reservations.

-We'll be staying primarily in The Firs and Hemlock, with overflow in Madrona.
-These three houses are right next to each other beside the Historic Inn and our dining hall.
+We'll be staying primarily in Huckleberry and Salal, with overflow in Cedars.
+Read more about our accommodations.
+These houses are close to each other near the Historic Inn and our dining hall.
 Our meeting hall, the Colman building, is just up the hill (photo above).
-Previously, we stayed in Reeser House, and although we won't be using it for 2010, it's typical of accommodations at the conference center (see photos here or see cushy interior photos here).
-Click to see layout maps of The Firs, Hemlock, and Madrona.
+Previously, we stayed in Reeser House, and although we won't be using it for 2012, it's typical of accommodations at the conference center (see photos here).
+Click to see layout maps of Huckleberry, Salal, and Cedars.
 If necessary for additional overflow, we should be able to arrange other housing facilities on the conference grounds with more beds.
 Click to see photos of our accommodations (scroll down), or click to see an interactive campus map.

 What to Bring

 All bed linens and towels are provided (supplied once for the whole weekend).
 Please bring clothes for both warm and rainy weather.
 We’ve planned to have perfectly sunny skies, but you never know if you might need an umbrella and a rain jacket for one of our haiku walks.
+Make sure to bring a flashlight and a bathrobe (most accommodations have a shared bathroom down the hall), and perhaps earplugs (in your roommate snores).
 Please bring haiku for round-robin readings.
 Please also bring your haiku notebook and lots of creativity and enthusiasm.
 And while you’re at it, bring some poet friends, too!

 All meals are served family-style at the Seabeck Conference Center dining hall.
-Vegetarian and nonvegetarian options are available at every meal, and in 2009 they started a superb new salad bar.
+Vegetarian and nonvegetarian options are available at every meal, and they have a superb salad bar.
 If you have additional dietary or allergy concerns, please let us know when you register.

 Be creative in making your own name tag.
 No vote or prize on the best ones this year, but please do make your own name tag in a creative way.
-To see the first of many photos showing our 2009 retreat name tags, click here.
+Click to see the first of many photos showing our 2009, 2010, and 2011 retreat name tags.
 Top these!

 If you’re willing to donate items for our silent auction, you’ll help us raise money to offset expenses.
 Books are welcome, but you don’t need to limit yourself to books (items don’t have to be haiku-related, either, but do make them of interest to fellow haiku poets).